BattletechModders/StrategicOperations/README.md

 		}
 ```

+`AttackOnSwarmSuccess` - bool, if true BA will initiate an attack sequence on a successful swarming attempt (rather than needing to wait until the subsequence activation)

 ## Spawns

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
 These units will be AI-controlled (allied).
 Exactly <i>what</i> unit gets deployed depends on a few things.